-In SQL Server 2005 Enterprise Edition, any offline secondary filegroup can be restored and recovered while the database remains online.
+In SQL Server 2005 Enterprise Edition and later versions, any offline secondary filegroup can be restored and recovered while the database remains online.
 If a specific read-only file is undamaged and consistent with the database, the file does not have to be restored.
 For more information, see Recovering a Database Without Restoring Data.

 Applying Log Backups

 If a read-only filegroup has been read-only since before the file backup was created, applying log backups to the filegroup is unnecessary and is skipped by file restore.
 If the filegroup is read/write, an unbroken chain of log backups must be applied to the last full or differential restore to bring the filegroup forward to the current log file.

 Performing a Piecemeal Restore of a Database Whose Recovery Model Has Been Switched from Simple to Full

 You can perform a piecemeal restore of a database that has been switched from the simple recovery model to the full recovery model since the full partial or database backup.
 For example, consider a database for which you take the following steps:

 Create a partial backup (backup_1) of a simple-model database.